Update of DoD Response to Hurricane Irma

 - Approximately 4,600 service-members are supporting relief operations in the region.

-- 26 MEU will transfer UK Marines in St. Croix forward to the UK Virgin Islands.

-- TRANSCOM continues support to the St. Martin evacuation and humanitarian assistance, and the strategic lift of commodities to VIPR.
+- USNORTHCOM and U.S. Southern Command (USSOUTHCOM) are coordinating the movement of British Royal Marines to Antigua and Turks & Caicos Islands.

+- USTRANSCOM is moving U.S. Army medical support capability to St. Thomas to establish temporary medical facilities there.

-- USACE power restoration teams, debris removal experts, temporary roofing teams, and port survey personnel are on station.
+- USACE power restoration teams, debris removal experts, temporary roofing teams, and port survey personnel are on station and assessing support requirements.

+- FEMA shipped 28 of 31 Defense Logistics Agency-provided generators to VIPR; DLA continues to push commodities.

 Florida: